chrisgrieser/finder-vim-mode/README.md

 - __`Tab`__ goes to the next file in alphabetical order, *even when the view is not sorted alphabetically.* (This is actually a built-in feature of Finder, but worth mentioning since barely anyone knows about it.)
-- __Flatten directories:__ `F` flattens all selected folders recursively,
-  meaning that all *files* inside these directories (and their subdirectories) are moved up to the current folder.
-The folders are then deleted.
-(Note that this cannot be undone, and there might be edge cases not considered yet.)
-- __Copy/Paste file content:__ `Y` copies the content of the selected file, while `P` pastes text from the clipboard into the selected file.
+- __Copy/Paste file content:__ `Y` copies the content of the selected file, while `P` pastes text from the clipboard into the selected file (appending).
 - __Open in GitHub__: If the file is in a git repo, `Ctrl+g` opens the file at GitHub and also copies the URL to the clipboard.